oklahomer/p5-Facebook-OpenGraph/README.md

 # DESCRIPTION

 Facebook::OpenGraph is a Perl interface to handle Facebook's Graph API.
-This was inspired by [Facebook::Graph](https://metacpan.org/pod/Facebook::Graph), but this focuses on simplicity and customizability because Facebook Platform modifies its API spec so frequently and we have to be able to handle it in shorter period of time.
+This was inspired by [Facebook::Graph](https://metacpan.org/pod/Facebook::Graph), but this focuses on simplicity and customizability because Facebook Platform modifies its API specs so frequently and we have to be able to handle it in shorter period of time.

 This module does __NOT__ provide ways to set and validate parameters for each API endpoint like Facebook::Graph does with Any::Moose.
-Instead it provides some basic methods for HTTP request and various methods to handle Graph API's functionality such as Batch Request, FQL including multi-query, Field Expansion, ETag, wall posting w/ photo or video, creating Test Users, checking and updating Open Graph Object or web page w/ OGP, publishing Open Graph Action, deleting Open Graph Object and etc...
+Instead it provides some basic methods for HTTP request.
+It also provides some handy methods that wrap `request()` for you to easily utilize most of Graph API's functionalities
+including:

+- Acquiring user, app and/or page token and refreshing user token for long lived one.
+- Batch Request
+- FQL
+- FQL with Multi-Query
+- Field Expansion
+- Etag
+- Wall Posting w/ Photo or Video
+- Creating Test Users
+- Checking and Updating Open Graph Object or Web Page w/ OGP
+- Publishing Open Graph Action
+- Deleting Open Graph Object
+- Posting Staging Resource for Open Graph Object

-You can specify endpoints and request parameters by yourself so it should be easier to test the latest API spec.
+In most cases you can specify endpoints and request parameters by yourself so it should be easier to test the latest API specs.

 # METHODS